datalad-handbook/book/docs/intro/philosophy.rst

 #.
 Simultaneously, though, DataLad aims to
    **maximize the (re-)use of existing 3rd-party data resources and infrastructure**.
    Users *can* use existing central infrastructure should they want to.
-   DataLad works with any infrastructure from :term:`Github` to `Dropbox <https://www.dropbox.com>`_, `Figshare <https://figshare.com/>`_ or institutional repositories, enabling users to harvest all of the advantages of their preferred
+   DataLad works with any infrastructure from :term:`GitHub` to `Dropbox <https://www.dropbox.com>`_, `Figshare <https://figshare.com/>`_ or institutional repositories, enabling users to harvest all of the advantages of their preferred